tubearchivist/docs/mkdocs/docs/settings/application.md

 Archiving comments is slow as only very few comments get returned per request with yt-dlp.
 Choose your configuration above wisely.
 Tube Archivist will download comments after the download queue finishes, your videos will be already available while the comments are getting downloaded.

 ## Cookie

+!!! note "Cookie Expire"
+	Using cookies can have unintended consequences.
+Multiple users have reported that their account got flagged and cookies will expire within a few hours.
+It appears that YT has some detection mechanism that will invalidate your cookie if it's being used outside of a browser.
+That is happening server side on YT.
+If you are affected, you might be better off to not use this functionality.

 Importing your YouTube Cookie into Tube Archivist allows yt-dlp to bypass age restrictions, gives access to private videos and your *watch later* or *liked videos*.

 ### Security concerns